darktasevski/.dotfiles/README.md

 Just run `.main.sh` and follow the installation process, you'll need to enter your sudo password a few times in order to install packages (if on linux) and to change default shell from `bash` to `zsh`*.

-> Note: Installation is a pretty verbose, as I've wanted everything done to be displayed in terminal. you can clean output a bit bu removing verbose flag from creating symlinks beside other things.
+> Note: Installation is a pretty verbose, as I've wanted everything done to be displayed in terminal. you can clean output a bit bu removing verbose flag from creating symlinks among other things.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License